iamgoangle/slack/README.md

 ![Image of BOT Event](https://raw.githubusercontent.com/iamgoangle/slack/master/screenshot/event_subscribe.jpg)

 - Start your node server.
 I am running using port `:3000` for the example.
 - Start `ngrok http 3000` I using ngrok for expose my node application to publicly accessible URL.
+This is how to setup <https://api.slack.com/tutorials/tunneling-with-ngrok>.
 - Go to **Event Subscriptions menu**, then enter your url.
 For example `https://8e8ec2d7.ngrok.io/slack/events`.
 - Grant **oAuth Scope** for bot event subscribe.